 Crawford Del Prete

-Crawford Del Prete, Executive Vice President, Worldwide Products and Chief Research Officer, manages IDC's WW research and consulting businesses.
+Crawford Del Prete, Chief Operating Officer, manages IDC's WW research and consulting businesses.
 This includes IDC's Enterprise Computing, Storage, Networking, Integration, Development and Application Software, Professional Services, Telecommunications, Personal Computing, Mobility, Consumer, Digital Marketplace, SMB, Vertical Markets, Consulting and WW Tracker research practices.
 Mr. Del Prete is also responsible for IDC's Industry Insights Companies, which specifically target the needs of end users in six vertical segments.
 Mr. Del Prete serves on the operating review boards of PC World and Macworld.

 Mr. Del Prete is a leading authority on the IT industry and has completed extensive research on the structure and evolution of the information technology industry.
 In 2001, Mr. Del Prete forged IDC's partnership with Innosight, the consultancy founded by Harvard Business School Professor Clayton Christensen.
 Together, the companies have created a body of work to understand and predict trends in disruptive innovation.
 Mr. Del Prete also serves as IDC's lead analyst covering Hewlett Packard.